roopikarisam/roopikarisam.github.io/more-schol-comms.md

 ## **“Rethinking Peer Review in the Age of Digital Humanities.” _Ada: A Journal of Gender, New Media, and Technology_, vol. 4, 2014. [[Link]](http://adanewmedia.org/2014/04/issue4-risam/)**

 This article explores the challenges of evaluating digital scholarship and examines a new approach for validating it on the basis of its emphasis on collaboration, phased approach to development, and public access.
-It makes the cases for moving away from reproducing the hierarchies and values of print knowledge and away from traditional notions of what academic work looks like.
+It makes the case for moving away from reproducing the hierarchies and values of print knowledge and away from traditional notions of what academic work looks like.